valueflows/process/InputOrOutput.md

 (relationships)

 ### vf:resource
-relates port to a resource
+relates input/output to a resource

 ### vf:action
-relates port to a verb (explained below)
+relates input/output to a verb (explained below)

 (reverse)
-### vf:port
+### vf:io
-relates process to a port
+relates process to a input/output

 ## Data Properties